Dembowski-Ostrom polynomials and reversed Dickson polynomials: Discussion on planarity

 We recall that a DO polynomial function $f$ from $\mathbb{F}_q$ to itself is called 2-to-1 function if the cardinality of the image set on $\mathbb{F}_q^*$ is $(q-1)/2.$ Qiu et al. \cite{WEA} showed that the size of the image set on $\mathbb{F}_q^*$ of a planar polynomial $f$ over $\mathbb{F}_q$ must be at least $(q-1)/2.$ For a DO polynomial $f$, Weng and Zeng \cite[Theorem 2.3]{WZ} gave the following necessary and sufficient condition for $f$ to be planar.

 \begin{lem} Let $f$ be a DO polynomial over $\mathbb{F}_q$.
-Then $f$ is planar if and only if $f$ is 2-to-1. \end{lem} The Lemma \ref{l9.1} has further consequences.
+Then $f$ is planar if and only if $f$ is 2-to-1. \end{lem} Lemma \ref{l9.1} has further consequences.
 First, if a DO polynomial $f$ has a root $z\in \mathbb{F}_q^*$, then $-z$ is also a root of $f$.
 Therefore, the cardinality of image set of $f$ on $\mathbb{F}_q^*$ is strictly less than $(q-1)/2$ and hence, in such a case, $f$ is not planar.

 For the second consequence, we begin with an easy observation that if $f(X)$ is a DO polynomial, then so is $f(X^{p^n})$.
 We know that $X^{p^n}$ is a linearized permutation polynomial over $\mathbb{F}_{p^e}$.
 Therefore, the cardinality of the image set of $f(X)$ and $f(X^{p^n})$ on $\mathbb{F}_q^*$ is same.
 Hence if $f(X)$ is planar, then $f(X^{p^n})$ is also planar.
-Therefore in such situations, it would be sufficient to consider the planarity of $f(X)$ alone.
+Therefore in such situations, it would be sufficient to consider the planarity of $f(X)$.

-Another important tool that we would require to study the planarity of the DO polynomials is the following result of Weil \cite{WEIL}. \begin{lem} Let $f(X,Y)$ be absolutely irreducible over $\mathbb{F}_q$.
+Another important tool that we would require to study the planarity of DO polynomials is the following version of Weil bound as stated in~\cite[Lemma 2.4]{CG}. \begin{lem} Let $f(X,Y)$ be an absolutely irreducible polynomial in $\mathbb{F}_q[X,Y]$.
 Then the number $N_f$ of $(u,v)\in \mathbb{F}_q \times \mathbb F_q$ with $f(u,v)=0$ satisfies where $d$ is the total degree of $f$. \end{lem}